The Wife of Bath's Tale: Economics of love

-The Wife appears to make reference to prostitution, whereby "love" in the form of sex is a "deal" bought and sold.
-The character's use of words such as "dette (debt)" and "paiement (payment)" also portray love in economic terms, as did the medieval Church: sex was the debt women owed to the men that they married.
+The Wife appears to make reference to prostitution, whereby "love" in the form of sex is a "deal," bought and sold.
+The character's use of words, such as "dette (debt)" and "paiement (payment)" also portray love in economic terms, as did the medieval Church: sex was the debt women owed to the men that they married.
 Hence, while the point that Carruthers makes is that money is necessary for women to achieve sovereignty in marriage, a look at the text reveals that love is, among other things, an economic concept.
-This is perhaps best demonstrated by the fact that her fifth husband gives up wealth in return for love, honour, and respect.
+This is perhaps best demonstrated by the fact that her fifth husband gives up wealth, in return for love, honour, and respect.

 The Wife of Bath does take men seriously and wants them for more than just sexual pleasure and money.
 When the Wife of Bath states, "but well I know, surely, God expressly instructed us to increase and multiply.
-I can well understand that noble text" to bear fruit, not in children, but financially through marriage, land, and from inheritance when her husbands pass; Chaucer's Wife chose to interpret the meaning of the statement by clarifying that she has no interest in childbearing as a means of showing fruitfulness, but the progression of her financial stability is her ideal way of proving success.
+I can well understand that noble text" to bear fruit, not in children, but financially through marriage, land, and from inheritance when her husbands die; Chaucer's Wife chose to interpret the meaning of the statement by clarifying that she has no interest in childbearing, as a means of showing fruitfulness, but the progression of her financial stability is her ideal way of proving success.